mayuri996/flutter-login-page/README.md

-# flutter-login-page
+##Awesome Login Page In Flutter
-This app provides a smooth and visually appealing login and signup experience.
-Users can enter their credentials or sign up for a new account with ease.
+This Flutter app provides a beautiful login and signup page for your application.
+##Screenshots

+Project Structure
+The project structure is organized as follows:

+main.dart: Entry point of the application. login.dart: Contains the MyLogin widget for the login page. sign_in.dart: Contains the LoginPage widget for the signup page.